 Firstly, out of a total of 572 articles, 52 were found to be populist, i.e. a percentage of 10%.
 The following analysis was made on these populist articles.
-In Figure 3-2 we watch the populist articles' sentiment distribution.
+In the first graph (Graph 1) we watch the populist articles' sentiment distribution.
 We can see that the majority of populist articles have a negative sentiment score.
 This result seems to confirm the claim we made in the previous section that populism is more likely to be detected in articles characterized by negative sentiments, and also argues that sentiment analysis can be an effective method for detecting populist articles.